Get Away from Me

 Get Away from Me is the debut studio album by American singer-songwriter Nellie McKay.
-The album was met with widespread praise from critics, and charted on the Billboard 200.
+The album was met with widespread praise from critics, and charted on the Billboard 200, selling over 100,000 copies in the United States by August 2005.

 Release

 The album was released on February 10, 2004, by Columbia Records.
 McKay insisted on Columbia releasing this album as a two-disc set even though all of its content could fit on a single disc.
 On iTunes, a clean version was made available which removes the profanities found on some of the songs like "Sari."

 A DualDisc version of the album was released on March 29, 2005, featuring a DVD side with a live concert, 5.1 audio, and two previously unreleased tracks, "John-John" and "Teresa."
 The CD side features both discs of the previous release as one continuous album.

 "David," the album's opening track, was released as a promotional single, with an accompanying music video.
 The song was included on MTV2's "Shortlist 2004 Nominees" compilation and on the soundtrack for the TV series Weeds.
 McKay stated in an interview with ELLEgirl that the song was written about her neighbor, whom she has a crush on.